 This long and stable kayak can be easily packed down into its compact bag.
 This means it can be easily packed away into a cupboard when not in use or transported in a trunk rather than having to use a roof rack.

 This kayak can be equipped with a spray skirt as both a single kayak and a tandem kayak.
 The easily adjustable foot braces and adjustable seat can be set up for either setup making it one of the best kayaks for adaptability.

 This is the best tandem kayak for anyone looking to really branch out from routes and water usually only for beginner paddlers.
-The stable hull and lightweight kayak design make it ideal for taking on rough water such as waves or even whitewater.
+The stable hull and impressively lightweight kayak design make it ideal for taking on rough water such as waves or even for whitewater kayaking.

 It has a high weight capacity so won’t struggle to stay afloat even with two riders.
 It’s a lot cheaper than buying two kayaks.